mgius/Resume/resume.md

  * Developed tests and test frameworks for testing distributed systems using KVM
  * Contributed bugfixes and features to open source projects, including CPython, Kazoo, and PyLint.
  * Managed Summer Intern each year, providing guidance and direction
+ * Taught Python, Git, Mock, and other technologies to other employees, helping them come up to speed during early days of the company
+ * Diagnosed issues with a wide variety of open source components used to back Openstack, including RabbitMQ, Redis, MySQL, Linux, Cassandra, HAProxy, dnsmasq, ntpd, nginx, and many more

 ### Createspace.com, San Luis Obispo CA